IvyLindaK/printf/README.md

 #!/bin/bash
-This repository contains the printf function
+This repository deals with the printf function